-To study French you should have a high grade in GCSE French and feel confident using GCSE You will also need to enjoy grammar. communicating and discussing and challenging yourself!
+To study French you should have a high grade in GCSE French and feel confident using GCSE grammar.
+You will also need to enjoy communicating and discussing and challenging yourself!

 There are many opportunities open to students after studying French at A level.
-Many employers see languages as a great advantage and consider communication skills as vital to the vast majority A degree in French may lead to of careers. careers in business, law, the Civil Service, publishing, journalism, librarianship teaching, as well as more obvious language-based professions like translating and interpreting.
+Many employers see languages as a great advantage and consider communication skills as vital to the vast majority of careers.
+A degree in French may lead to careers in business, law, the Civil Service, publishing, journalism, librarianship and teaching, as well as more obvious language-based professions like translating and interpreting.